 - Ingenuity Pathway Analysis

-Agilent Genespring and Ingenuity Pathway Analysis access information is available through the Bioinformatics Core.
+Agilent Genespring and Ingenuity Pathway Analysis access information is available through Research Computing.

 Additionally the facility contains refrigerators, -20ºC and -80ºC freezers, and associated small equipment (e.g. multichannel, electronic, and accordion pipettes, centrifuges, etc.).